jgato/jgato/random_docs/ztp-zero-touch-all.md

 To extend any Siteconfig with extra configuration, you can create any directories with yamls including Resources to be added to the cluster during installation.

+*Here I need a better example, this one dont works to label nodes during installation.*

-For example, you can write some Node Resource to create some roles during installation:
+~~For example, you can write some Node Resource to create some roles during installation:~~

-'cluster-extra-configs'
+~~'cluster-extra-configs'~~

 ```yaml
 apiVersion: v1